wtnwin111/interview/src/com/interview/books/leetcodeoj/README.md

                   if s.charAt(i-1) == ')' && i - len[i-1] - 2 >= 0 && S.charAt(i-len[i-1] - 2) == ‘('
                          len[i] = len[i-1] + 2 + len[i-len[i-1] - 2]
         Answer: max of len[*]
+33. Search in Rotated Array. *Binary Search*
+    - low, mid, high is offset, not elements
+    - if(A[low] <= A[mid] && target < A[low])
+    - if(A[high] >= A[mid] && target > A[high])
-30. Search for A Range. *Binary Search*
+34. Search for A Range. *Binary Search*
     - search first and last, high = mid and low = mid + 1;
     - first: return A[low] == target? low : -1;
     - last:  return A[high] == target? high : high - 1;
-31. Search in Rotated Array. *Binary Search*
-    - low, mid, high is offset, not elements
-    - if(A[low] <= A[mid] && target < A[low])
-    - if(A[high] >= A[mid] && target > A[high])
-32. Valid Sudoku.
-    - check each row, col, and cube
-    - be careful about the index, row/col/i/j
-33. Search Insertion Position. *Binary Search*
+35. Search Insertion Position. *Binary Search*
     - low < high
     - if(A[mid] >= target) high = mid; else low = mid + 1;
     - return (A[low] >= target)? low : low + 1;
-34. Solve Soduku *Backtracing*
+36. Valid Sudoku.
+    - check each row, col, and cube
+    - be careful about the index, row/col/i/j
+37. Sodoku Solver *Backtracing*
     - backtracing: find a placable char ['0' - '9'], if find, call solve() for next position, if can find, return false.
     - char k is between '1' to '9'
     - do loop on each position (i,j) to find a position is '.'
-35. Count And Say
+38. Count And Say
     - try to generate the sequence one step by one step
     - n--;
     - char curr = base.charAt(0), not int
-36. Combination Sum *Backtracing Combination*
+39. Combination Sum I and Combination Sum II *Backtracing Combination*
     - find all combination, and tracking the sum of combination.
     - sort num to de-dup
     - when sum + num[offset] == K, also need remove new-added element in cur.
     - when could reuse, do(offset, cur, sum + num[offset]) and remove new-added element then (offset + 1, cur, sum).
     - when not reuse, do (offset + 1, cur, sum + num[offset]) and remove new-added element then (offset + 1, cur, sum)
     - de dup by while(offset + 1 < num.length && num[offset + 1] == num[offset]) offset++;
+40. Combination Sum II *same as 39*
-37. First Missing Positive
+41. First Missing Positive
     - put element in position it should be, 1 to A[0], 2 to A[1], then find the first element doesn't exist.
     - during scan, if swap, need i--;
     - position != i && A[position] != A[i], then swap
-38. Trapping Rain Water *Forward/Backward, Max Index*
+42. Trapping Rain Water *Forward/Backward, Max Index*
     - find the max index, and scan from left and right to center, tracking blocks and increasing total
     - when A[i] < A[left] or A[i] < A[right], blocks += A[i];
     - when find another boundry, total += A[left] * (i - left - 1) - blocks; remember to set blocks = 0;
-39. **MultiplyString**
+43. **MultiplyString**
     - loop for the lowest digit in num1 and num2, and tracking carry
     - int[] num3 = new int[num1.length() + num2.length()];
     - init carry = 0 in every loop of i
     - after loop of j put carry to num3[i]; // num3[i + j + 1] where j is -1;
     - num3 is stored from lowest to highest digit, so need visit reversely when put in StringBuffer.
     - offset from 0 and offset < num1.length() + num2.length() - 1, omit highest 0
-40. **Wildcard Matching** *Backtracing with last position of star*
+44. **Wildcard Matching** *Backtracing with last position of star*
     - keeping the last position of star and matched position in str for backtracing
     - remember to check p < pattern.length()
     - when pattern.charAt(p) == '*', starIdx = p, matched = s, p++;
     - when not match and not '*', and starIdx != -1, p = starIdx + 1, s = ++matched;
     - remember to go through the end '*' and return p == pattern.length();
-41. Permutation
-    - try to put every element in List and use a boolean[] to avoid duplication
-    - to de dup: check if previous element with same value all used, if not have duplication
-42. **Jump Game II** *DP*
+45. **Jump Game II** *DP*
     - scan from begin to last, find the min step from the first element to i-th element
     - only scan the point is reachable from the first element
     - if(A[0] >= i) steps[i] = 1;
     - find a jump point from 1 ~ i - 1; steps[j] != Integer.MAX_VALUE && j + A[j] >= i(could reach)
     - return steps[A.length - 1]
+46. Permutation *Backtracing*
+    - try to put every element in List and use a boolean[] to avoid duplication
+    - to de dup: check if previous element with same value all used, if not have duplication
+47. Permutation II *Backtracing as 46*
-43. Rotate Image
+48. Rotate Image
     - use layer to visit matrix layer by layer
     - for(int i = 0; i < last - layer; i++), rotate copy
         matrix[layer][layer + i] <- matrix[last - i][layer] <- matrix[last][last - i] <- matrix[layer + i][last];